Northern Lights in Iceland - When & Where To See the Aurora

 “Where can I see the northern lights in Iceland?” is a common question by travelers when planning their trip.
 If the conditions are favorable, you can see the northern lights anywhere in Iceland, but it’s easier and more scenic in some places than others.

-Northern Lights in Westfjords and North Iceland
+Northern Lights in North Iceland

-Northern Lights in Vik and South Iceland
+Northern Lights in South Iceland

-Camping in Iceland to see the Northern Lights
+Camping in Iceland to See the Northern Lights

 Of course, there’s always a slight chance that you still might not see them even if you take every opportunity.
-Or you might see them on the plane over to Iceland or the drive from Keflavik airport.
+You might also see them on the plane over to Iceland or on the drive from Keflavik Airport.
+Keep in mind that luck is always a factor when hunting the aurora in Iceland.

 How to See the Northern Lights in Reykjavik